ano-js/anojs/README.md

 ## How do I get started?
 1. [Become an Ano.js contributor](https://anojs.com/join-us)
+2. Be sure to star and watch this repository for updates
-2. Check out [CONTRIBUTORS.md](CONTRIBUTORS.md) for more in-depth information on contributing
+3. Check out [CONTRIBUTORS.md](CONTRIBUTORS.md) for more in-depth information on contributing
-3. Check out [OPTIMIZATION.md](OPTIMIZATION.md).
+4. Check out [OPTIMIZATION.md](OPTIMIZATION.md).
 This will give you information on how to optimize your animations

 ## Questions?